E-invoicing in Malaysia | LHDN E-invoice

 - A portal hosted by LHDN

-- Accessible to all taxpayers at no cost
+- Free access to all taxpayers

 - Also accessible to taxpayers who need to issue e-Invoice where Application Programming Interface (API) connection is unavailable